NorthernBeaches/northern-beaches-descriptions/qsckw122.md

-QSC KW122 Powered Speaker Birch Enclosure
+QSC KW122 Powered Speaker Birch Enclosure the big brother of the K12 with a tight bass response and plenty of power 1000 watts continuous.

 12” Woofer; 1.75” diaphragm compression driver
 75° Nominal coverage angle
 Maximum SPL 131 dB peak
 Also functions as monitor floor wedge
 1000-watt Class D power modules in all models (2 × 500 W continuous)